 One time a man pulled up in front of the shop with a bear in a cage on the trailer behind his car.
 He wanted a muzzle made for the bear and suggested that Grandad get into the cage and measure the bear’s snout.
 Grandad told him that the muzzle would only get made if he measured his own bear!

 And Grandad made the harness for the Carlsberg horses.

 Whenever I saw that magnificent team in commercials, or at the Royal Winter Fair in Toronto, I felt proud.
 My Grandad made the entire set of beautiful harness, but I was the only one who knew it.

 I was in my early twenties when Grandad retired from his shop.
 How I wish we humans were wired to appreciate our elders and understand their lives more deeply, even while we are young.
 How I wish I had learned a bit more about his trade and taken more pictures of him at work in this white clapboard shop.

-I’m thankful for the memories I do have though, and if you wear your leather jacket when I’m around, please don’t be offended if I get a kind of far-off kind look.
-I’ll just be taking a little trip back to a small shop on Langstaff Sideroad where my Grandad will still be stoking the fire and doing fine leatherwork.
+I’m thankful for the memories I do have though, and if you wear your leather jacket when I’m around, please don’t be offended if I get a far-off look.
+I’ll just be taking a little trip back to a small shop on Langstaff Sideroad, where my Grandad will still be stoking the fire and doing fine leatherwork.